ssoulless/RoRmaily/README.md

 ### Mailers

 You don't need to have any Mailer to use RoRmaily.
-It works perfectly fine with its generic `RoRmaily::Mailer` and mailing templates written in Luquid.
+It works perfectly fine with its generic `RoRmaily::Mailer` and mailing templates written in Liquid.

 But if you still want your fancy Mailer views and features, you need to modify it a bit.